Lapin0t/phd-manuscript/main/02_games.typ

   3--6.
 By direct application of 1--2, using @lem-tower-fix.
 ]

 While perhaps not very impressive, the last lemma is very important.
 Points 3--6 prove that return and bind are well-defined as operators on the setoids of strongly- and weakly-bisimilar strategies.
-But more importantly, point 2. it also proves that during a coinductive proof, to relate two sequential compositions one can first relate the prefixes and then, pointwise, the continuations.
+But more importantly, Point 2 proves that, during a coinductive proof, in order to relate two sequential compositions, it suffices to first relate the prefixes and then, pointwise, the continuations.
 This fact is sometimes called "bisimulation up-to bind".

 #lemma[ITree Monad Laws][
   Given $Sigma cl itree.t_Sigma$, for all $x cl X th i$, $t cl itree.t_Sigma th